Search M

 St Hild’s College C.E Aided Primary School has an admissions limit of 30 pupils per class from Reception to Year 6.
 All children have the opportunity to Shine Bright.

-As our Foundation Stage Unit offers both Nursery and 2 Year Old places, children have the opportunity to start their learning from an excellent starting point with both experienced and skilled staff.
+As we offer both Nursery and 2 Year Old places, children have the opportunity to start their learning from an excellent starting point with both experienced and skilled staff.

 Parents/carers are always welcome to telephone the school office to arrange a suitable time to call in and have a look around and collect your admission forms.
 Alternatively, these forms can be posted out upon request.